-The funding policy for our U.S. qualified defined benefit pension plan is to contribute an amount at least equal to the minimum contributions required under ERISA and other applicable laws, but generally not greater than the maximum amount that can be deducted for federal income tax purposes.
-We had no regulatory contribution requirements for our U.S. qualified defined benefit pension plan in 2022 and made no amount of voluntary contributions during 2022.
-We do not expect to have regulatory contribution requirements for our U.S. qualified defined benefit pension plan in 2023, but we reserve the right to make voluntarily contributions during 2023.
-The funding policy for our U.S. non-qualified defined benefit pension plan, which is not subject to ERISA, is to contribute the amount necessary to satisfy the liabilities of the plan as they come due to participants.
-We expect to make contributions to the U.S. non-qualified defined benefit pension plan of approximately \$9 million to fund the benefit payments in 2023.
+The funding policy for our U.S. qualified defined benefit plan is to contribute annually an amount at least equal to the minimum annual contribution required under ERISA and other applicable laws, but generally not greater than the maximum amount that can be deducted for federal income tax purposes.
+We had no regulatory contribution requirements for our U.S. qualified defined benefit plan in 2021 and made no amount of voluntary contributions during 2021.
+We do not expect to make any contributions in 2022.
+The funding policy for our U.S. non-qualified defined benefit pension plan is to contribute the amount of the benefit payments made during the year.
+Our expected return on plan assets and discount rate will not affect the cash contributions we are required to make to our U.S. pension plan because such contributions are determined under the minimum funding requirements as set forth in ERISA.